Wedding Cake Pricing

 Frosted buttercream cupcakes start at $4.00 each.
 The cost can go up if you decide to go with fancy toppers or liners, fondant, flowers or other embellishments.
 Cupcakes can be made in any flavor and can be mixed and matched by the dozen.
 This is a great way to incorporate some variety into your wedding day.

 For more ideas for your wedding cupcakes, see our Cupcakes Gallery or our Wedding Cupcakes Pinterest Board.

-If you have a very small guest list, or you would rather have a small cake for photos and show alongside cupcakes, sheet cakes or a dessert buffet, then a cutting cake is for you.
+If you have a very small guest list, or you would rather have a small cake for photos and show alongside cupcakes or a dessert buffet, then a cutting cake is for you.

 A cutting cake consists of one tier of any size you would like and either round or square.
 Most couples choose one between 6″-10″ depending on the number of servings needed.

 Cutting cakes can be decorated as simple or as special as you would like.
 In fact, any photo you find of a giant spectacular cake can be generally adapted in design to your smaller cake.
 Buttercream or fondant can be used, and one of the best things about having one at your wedding is that you can display that fabulous cake topper you found!

 A Dessert Table can go by many names – bar, buffet, display – but essentially it is table with a variety of sweets so your guests can pick, choose and sample what they like.
 We like to do an artful display which aligns with and enhances the theme of your wedding.
 One of the big draws of a dessert bar or buffet is that it can be SO visually appealing.
 Who can’t look at a table with so many different sweet treats and not be tempted?